How to End an Email Like a Pro

 This is especially important in the case of prospecting emails.
 You want to strike the right balance between friendly and professional.

-If you’re emailing a potential customer for the first time, it’s probably not the best idea to sign off with “Cheers.”
+If you’re emailing a lead on their professional email for the first time, it’s probably not the best idea to sign off with “Cheers.”

 Instead, you might want to choose a sign-off that’s a little more formal, such as “Sincerely” or “Best.”